kocourOggy/Optimization-of-switch-statement/README.md

 - At first glance we see huge difference in performance between -O0 and -O2/-O3 flags.
 - If minimal optimization (e.g. -O0 flag) is provided, then BranchFree version beats Branch version only in random sequence.
 - Even though compiler with -O2 and -O3 produces same assembler code for individual getPointBranchFree and getPointBranch functions, there is still measurable performance gap between -O2 and -O3 flag.

+## Conclusion
+Function without switch statement provides stable and fast performance that does not rely on branch prediction of processor.
+It also provides less assembler instruction that gives more opportunity to inline function and possibly start further optimization.

 ## Compilation
 ```